rom-rb/rom-rb.org/source/doc-pages/introduction/glossary.md

 #### Command

-An object that executes a datastore-specific operation in order to create, update or delete tuple(s) in a relation.
-Commands executes operations using relation interface which is datastore-specific; however, on the surface they simply respond to `call`.
+An object that executes a datastore-specific operation in order to create, update or delete tuples in a relation.
+Commands execute operations using relation interface which is datastore-specific; however, on the surface they simply respond to `call`.